Why Travel Now in Difficult Ti...

 One of the places on my list for 2017 is Iran.
 The only people who think it’s a good idea to travel there are the one’s who have already been.
 Why in the world would you want to go there?
 I think about fear often and the way it affects us.
 Greg Sullivan, co founder and CEO of AFAR media recently returned from visiting the country.
 Safety was never a concern for him.
 “We have to make decisions every day about what we are going to fear.
 But if we only do what’s comfortable, then what is life?”

 My husband often calls me a weepy optimist, one part sunshine, the other part tears.
 That’s ok with me.
 I like to believe.
 After a bit of gloom and doom, I’m back to being a believer.
-I believe in travel, I believe in spreading your wings and I believe that connecting with people around the globe is one way to give your life meaning and find common ground within this beautiful world of ours.
+I believe it’s good to travel now in difficult times.
+I believe in spreading your wings and I believe that connecting with people around the globe is one way to give your life meaning and find common ground within this beautiful world of ours.
 Dust off your passport and travel now!